Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 CORDA Investment Management

-CORDA Investment Management is a fee-only firm that uses value investing, mainly catering to high-net-worth investors.
-However, the firm also works with individuals, pensions, profit-sharing plans and charities.
+CORDA Investment Management is a fee-only firm that uses value investing, mainly catering to individuals and high-net-worth individuals.
+However, the firm also works with pensions, profit-sharing plans and charities.

 For advisory accounts, the firm has a minimum annual fee of $5,000, which it may waive or lower at its discretion.
 In addition, clients who open an account with CORDA after being connected with the firm through SmartAsset's financial advisor matching tool will have a reduced minimum asset requirement of $250,000.